Installing and Configuring PHP

 </html>

 Next, save the file and exit nano.
-In your browser, visit your external IP address site (again, replace your server's IP address):
+In your browser, visit your site at its public IP address (again, replace your server's IP address):

 http://55.333.55.333/

-Although your index.html file still exists in your document root, Apache2 now returns the index.php file instead.
-However, if for some reason the index.php was deleted, then Apache2 would revert to the index.html file since that's what is listed next in the dir.conf DirectoryIndex line.
+Although your index.html file still exists in your document root, Apache now returns the index.php file instead.
+If for some reason PHP fails, then the index.html file would be served next since that's what is listed next in the dir.conf file on the DirectoryIndex line.

 Conclusion

-In this section, we installed PHP and configured it work with Apache2.
+In this section, we installed PHP and configured it to work with Apache.
 We also created a simple PHP test page that reported our browser user agent information on our website.

 In the next section, we'll learn how to complete the LAMP stack by adding the MySQL relational database to our setup.